jamgold/cropuploader/README.md

 ## requires meteor-slingshot and currently only supports Slingshot.S3Storage

-### I never tested without anonymous upload, so accounts-password is also required as a minimum
+### I never tested without anonymous upload, so accounts-password is also required as a minimum.
+BREAKING: the caller needs to check if the currentUser is allowed to upload

 Any app using this package must setup Slingshot and then call the `CropUploader.init` method with the name of the directive, and the subdirectory in the S3 bucket.